wp-plugins/schedule-posts-calendar/readme.txt

 7. The schedule mode in the posts/pages list.

 == Changelog ==
+= 4.3 =
+* Fixed bug with the start of week setting that was being overwritten.

 = 4.2 =
 * Fixed issue with Tuesday/Thursday translations in the calendar